Malek14032000/Projet_SMA/README.md

 We clearly see that the agent following the strategy 2 perform better thant agents following strategy 1.
 And agents following strategy 3 are the best among all.

+ ❗️ **Note on Simulation Metrics** :
+In some configurations with  2 or 3 agents per zone, the simulation did not always complete.
+This occurred when each agent picked up one waste item at the end of the cleaning cycle, preventing further transformation into red waste and final disposal.
+As a result, we were unable to collect full metric data for these cases, and they were excluded from the final analysis.

 ####  Interpretation of the results:

 In fact, in the first strategy, agents move greedily to discover their region.
 So they take more time discovering their zone.
 As the agents do not communicate between each others, the agents in the same zone will not collaborate.
 Even though increasing the number of agents reduces the time spent cleaning the grid, this time reduction is not related to the implementation of strategy 1.